Prostitution and Sex Solicitation Defense Attorney

-If you have been charged with a crime involving prostitution you should consult with an attorney immediately.
+If you have been charged with a crime involving prostitution you should consult with a criminal lawyer immediately.
 For years, this firm has successfully represented clients with the utmost discretion regarding this extremely sensitive situation.

 This particular area of law can have consequences that range from very little to extremely serious; but, the social consequences can be the most serious of all.
 We help our clients understand the exact situation they are in, what they are charged with, and help guide them to make the best decisions regarding their case.